lamafab/kagome/audit_review.md

 }
 ```

+***

+Code path
-Code path:      `core/scale/scale_decoder_stream.hpp`
+: `core/scale/scale_decoder_stream.hpp`

+Namespace
-Namespace:      `kagome::scale`
+: `kagome::scale`

+Description
-Description:    The Class `ScaleDecoderStream` is the primary way of decoding data from SCALE.
+: The Class `ScaleDecoderStream` is the primary way of decoding data from SCALE.
 The class can decode with the `>>` operator and assign directly to variables.
-Code:

 ```cpp
 class ScaleDecoderStream {